lexxmark/string_template/README.md

 	EXPECT(r, "Hello World!");
 ```

-More usage examples see in tests.cpp file.
+More examples see in tests.cpp file.

 Tested in VS C++ 2019.